 From time to time, the Company may be involved in disputes, including litigation, relating to claims arising out of operations in the normal course of business.
 Any of these claims could subject the Company to costly legal expenses and, while management generally believes that there will be adequate insurance to cover different liabilities at such time the Company becomes a public company and commences clinical trials, the Company's future insurance carriers may deny coverage or policy limits may be inadequate to fully satisfy any damage awards or settlements.
 If this were to happen, the payment of any such awards could have a material adverse effect on the results of operations and financial position.
 Additionally, any such claims, whether or not successful, could damage the Company's reputation and business.
-The Company is currently not a party to any legal proceedings, the adverse outcome of which, in management's opinion, individually or in the aggregate, could have a material adverse effect on our results of operations or financial position.
+The Company is currently not a party to any legal proceedings, the adverse effect on our results of operations or financial position.